maelfabien/maelfabien.github.io/_posts/2019-6-29-Explorium.md

 ## Technique

 The "Technique" is an interesting feature.
-It is a string that takes the following form :
+It is a string that takes the following form:

 `Oil on copper, 56 x 47 cm`

-We can extract several elements from this features :
+We can extract several elements from this feature:
-- the type of painting (oil on copper)
+- The type of painting (oil on copper)
-- the height
+- The height
-- the width
+- The width

 We will only focus on paintings, and drop observations that are sculplures or architecture for example.